|

 cloud will lift.
 Perhaps Saddam will yet turn tail and run.
 Perhaps

 reason will somehow still prevail.
-I along with millions of Americans will
+I, along with millions -- scores of

 of America in the troubled days ahead, and may we somehow recapture the vision